sergeyt/sergeyt.github.io/index.md

 ## Summary

 Current Software Engineer at Xored.
-14 years experience specializing in any kind of software development.
-Interested in writing efficient and pure code, solving challenging tasks, and learning new technologies and tools.
+15 years of experience specializing in any kind of software development.
+I like writing efficient code, solving challenging tasks, learning new technologies and tools.
+I like using functional programming first before using OOP as a tool for problem solving.

 ## Programming Languages